material-components/material-components-web-react/packages/card/README.md

 #### Props
 Prop Name | Type | Description
 --- | --- | ---
-outlined | n/a | Enables outlined outline of card.
+outlined | n/a | Enables an outline on the card.

 ### CardPrimaryContent